fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/round-meter/README.en.md

 For the reference image, the configuration information is the followings.

 ```
-MIN_ANGLE = 80  # Minimum value of angle
+MIN_ANGLE = 80  # Minimum value angle
-MAX_ANGLE = 278 # Maximum value of angle
+MAX_ANGLE = 278 # Maximum value angle
-MIN_VALUE = -25 # Minimum value of graduations
+MIN_VALUE = -25 # Minimum value of scales
-MAX_VALUE = 55  # Maximum value of graduations
+MAX_VALUE = 55  # Maximum value of scales
 ```
->Run the script, then the angle will be displayed around the meter as shown in the Reference image.
-Once running the script with an arbitrary value on a trial basis and grasping the angle, it is easy to configure.
+> While executing the script, the angles are displayed around the meter.
+You can check min/max value angles by executing the script with arbitrary values first.

-2. Run `analog_round_meter_reader.py`.
+2. Run `analog_round_meter_reader.py`
->Check the script before running it, and if there are any modules that are not installed in your environment, install the necessary ones.
+> Before executing the script, check the script and install missing modules that are not installed in your environment yet.
 ```
 $ python analog_round_meter_reader.py
 ```

-**Transmission details**
+**Output specifications**

 |Items|Details|
 |---|---|